 The FreeHer Fund was established in 2020 in partnership between CJI and The National Council of Incarcerated and Formerly Incarcerated Women and Girls.
-The FreeHer Circle works support grassroots organizing that is based in awareness of the current political environment’s hostility toward the rights of women and girls.
-To qualify, organizations must be led by women, girls, transgender and nonconforming people who are directly impacted by the criminal legal system, and who work to restore or expand the rights of those who identify as women are are currently and/or formerly incarcerated.
+The FreeHer Circle works to support grassroots organizing that is based on awareness of the current political environment’s hostility toward the rights of women and girls.
+To qualify, organizations must be led by women, girls, transgender, and nonconforming people who are directly impacted by the criminal legal system, and who work to restore or expand the rights of those who identify as women are currently and/or formerly incarcerated.

 This year, CJI aims to grant at least $500,000 to grassroots organizations located nationwide.
 The deadline to apply is February 9th, 2021.
 Learn more and apply.